Dunno: Dunno in Sun City

 After receiving the magic wand from the wizard, Dunno, Pee-Wee, and their accidental acquaintance Pachkulya Pyostrenky (who does not like to wash himself and never gets surprised at anything) wish for a car and go on a road trip to Sun City.
 Because of the magic wand, Dunno gains a skill of conducting the car without having studied it.
 During their journey, they see many technological marvels like futuristic cars, bizarre architecture, televisions that can communicate with you, computerized chess players, etc. The name "Sun City" comes from the fact that all days in the city are sunny because of cloud seeding.
 However, the travellers also run into some trouble in the city.
 On the very day Dunno arrives to Sun City, he quarrels with a Mite called Listik and uses his magic wand to turn him into a donkey.
 On the following day, Dunno reads in a newspaper that Listik is lost but a donkey mysteriously appeared in Sun City and is taken into the city zoo.
 Then Dunno goes to the zoo and then turns two donkeys and a hinny into Mites, being not sure which one of them is Listik.
 Unfortunately, the donkeys and the hinny turned into Mites become hooligans, and some other Sun City Mites become hooligans too, thinking it is a new trend.
 When the Mites Chubchik and Yorshik water a Sun City garden with a hose, one of the former donkeys, Pegasik, begins to spray water on Mites, and Dunno wants to take away the hose.
 Then two policemen, called Svistulkin and Karaulkin, see the accident and put Dunno into a police station.
 Dunno uses his magic wand to destroy the station, and Svistulkin gets a concussion because of falling of a brick on him.
 Then Dunno, Pee-Wee, and Pachkulya Pyostrenky continue the journey, and Svistulkin goes home but comes to a wrong flat inhabited by two Mites called Shutilo and Korzhik.
 After Shutilo and Korzhik have come, Svistulkin goes home but mistakenly wears Korzhik's jacket with his driver licence in its pocket.
 Then Svistulkin stumbles over a rope put on the sidewalk by the former donkeys and hinny and gets concussed again.
-Having lost conscience, he is took away to the Sun City hospital, where he is mistaken for Korzhik.
+Having lost conscience, he is taken away to the Sun City hospital, where he is mistaken for Korzhik.
 Newspapers state that Svistulkin is lost.
 When Svistulkin gets healthy, doctors of the hospital think he is still ill because he says he is Svistulkin; but soon the doctors trust him after having met with the real Korzhik.
 But the doctors still do not discharge Svistulkin from the hospital because he says something about "a wizard in yellow trousers" (meaning Dunno), and the doctors think it is a true fantasy.